Timber90/project-template/README.md

 Like Name.
 But to do so I would have to recreate the hole database and since I did not save all the create statements I do not have time to resove this error.

+Cork North-Central is the only node that displays relationships correctly.

 ## References
 1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database.